OlivierLD/small-boards/AdafruitClue/CircuitPython/README.md

 ## CircuitPython on CLUE
 [CircuitPython](https://github.com/adafruit/circuitpython) is a derivative of [MicroPython](https://micropython.org/) designed to simplify experimentation and education on low-cost microcontrollers

 See
 - [Adafruit CircuitPython](https://learn.adafruit.com/adafruit-clue/circuitpython)
 - [Circuit Python doc](https://circuitpython.readthedocs.io/projects/clue/en/latest/api.html)

 The Mu Editor is a good fit for this CLUE board.
+Thonny (already available on a Raspberry Pi) is also a great tool.
+Good resource [here](https://www.youtube.com/watch?v=_ouzuI_ZPLs).

 Copy the files in the directory into `code.py` (see the doc about that).
 Save it, and you should see the code running.